 NOTE: It is assumed that the V2X application layer provides accurate and up-to-date information on the group size and the member ID.

-QoS handling for groupcast mode of communication is defined in clause 5.4.1.
+QoS handling for groupcast mode communication is defined in clause 5.4.1.

 5.2.1.4 Unicast mode communication over PC5 reference point